If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • The gray plates that show up before the player engages an IPD and after winning a battle against them used to have notifications in colored letters overlaid on them, which in the EU and NA versions were rendered invisible due to their CLUTs being damaged.

 • The "Battle Records" screen is supposed to have a red background behind the area where the Song Magic with the highest Burst percentage reached and damage dealt is shown, but it shows up as black in the EU and NA versions because its transparency was set to 100%.
-Similarly, the semicolons separating the guard scores from their categories were set as transparent and rendered invisible, as well as the category "Terrible" being renamed to "Poor", which causes inconsistencies between this screen and how the guard scoring shows up in battle.
+Similarly, the semicolons separating the guard scores from their categories were set as transparent and rendered invisible.
+The category "Bad" was also renamed to "Poor", which causes inconsistencies between this screen and how the guard scoring shows up in battle.

-• The "Terrible" -> "Poor" inconsistency is also present in the battle results screen that shows up after winning a battle.
+• The "Bad" -> "Poor" inconsistency is also present in the battle results screen that shows up after winning a battle.

 Equipment Duplication / Infinite Money Glitch